ByAlyck/Chess/README.md

 ## Acknowledgments

 This chess game was developed based on knowledge gained from online tutorials and documentation.
 We appreciate all the developers and content creators who share their knowledge with the community.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the source code as needed.
 ##
 ![2023-05-08 (8)](https://user-images.githubusercontent.com/113322342/236958306-9bf5cd7d-5203-4688-ab3e-e55ade41f016.png)